 Good drawings and paintings are not made by theoreticians, nor can they be made by the use of theories.
 Theory is mostly forensic in nature: you look back on successful pictures, see a pattern, and come up with theories.
 As far as learning to draw and paint goes, the only valid theory is to work yourself like a pack horse.
 Given talent, taste and good coaching, you might someday accomplish significant work.
 If it's really significant, maybe some future charismatic teacher will cook up some theories to explain how you did it.

 Ultimately, Robert Beverly Hale's greatest contribution to our culture was a poetic view of the nuts and bolts of drawing, to the extent that he understood them.
 He was a critic, rather than a teacher or an artist.
-It's been said that it was more fun to read Pauline Kael than going to the movies she critiqued.
+It's been said that it was more fun to read Pauline Kael than it was to see the movies she critiqued.
 Similarly, it's a lot of fun to read Hale's books, as it also was to sit through his lectures.
 He made the process of drawing look cool and fascinating.
 In doing so, he espoused a lot of ideas as gospel: that the trained artist does not draw what he sees, but draws what he knows.
 That mass conceptions are the artist's secret weapon.
 That what made the great masters great was their knowledge of anatomy.
 And that light and shade is entirely conceptual in nature.
 They're fascinating ideas which bear little if any resemblance to the actual practice of drawing, and absolutely no resemblance whatsoever to the higher discipline of painting.

 But none of this posed a problem for Jackie Onassis, who attended the lectures and may have drawn well for an amateur, but who certainly had no designs on becoming a professional artist.
 There were dozens of people who attended Hale's classes year after year, for good reason: it's a lot easier and more fun to listen to a master lecturer than it is to actually learn how to draw and paint.
 Hale was an entertainer, filling a niche which he invented and perfected.
 He did no harm to his listeners, except the ones who wanted to become competent painters, and who were naive enough to treat him as a Messiah.